kenny-dng/Tokenizer/README.md

 ### Why I chose Solidity as the programming language

--   Solidity is a **_high-level programming language_** that is specifically designed for writing smart contracts on the Ethereum network.
+-   Solidity is a **_contract-oriented, high-level language for implementing smart contracts_** that is specifically designed for writing smart contracts on the Ethereum network.
+It was influenced by C++, Python and JavaScript and is designed to target the Ethereum Virtual Machine (EVM).

+Solidity is statically typed, supports inheritance, libraries and complex user-defined types among other features.

 ### Why I chose to deploy with Remix IDE